ushaakumaar/Video_Games_Sales_Analysis_ETL/README.md

 Wrote a [Jupyter notebook](Extract.ipynb) python script to scrape the video games data from www.vgchartz.com website using BeautifulSoup and Splinter to do the following:
 -   Obtained the list of genres
 -   Dynamically built the URL to scrape the pages of games data for each genre
+-   Used Splinter, BeautifulSoup and Pandas Web Scraping to scrape multiple pages of games data for each genre
 -   Wrote the extracted raw video games data into [CSV file](Output/Extracted_video_games_data.csv) to be used for Transform process

 ### Transform